Ivan the Terrible: Epithet

 The English word terrible is usually used to translate the Russian word grozny (грозный) in Ivan's epithet, but this is a somewhat archaic translation.
 The Russian word grozny reflects the older English usage of terrible as in "inspiring fear or terror; dangerous; powerful" (i.e., similar to modern English terrifying or formidable).
 It does not convey the more modern connotations of English terrible such as "defective" or "evil".
 According to Edward L. Keenan, Ivan the Terrible's image in popular culture as a tyrant came from politicised Western travel literature of the Renaissance era.
 Anti-Russian propaganda during the Livonian War portrayed Ivan as a sadistic and oriental despot.
 Vladimir Dal defines grozny specifically in archaic usage and as an epithet for tsars: "courageous, magnificent, magisterial and keeping enemies in fear, but people in obedience".
 Other translations have also been suggested by modern scholars, including formidable, as well as awe-inspiring.

+There is no evidence of grozny being used as an epithet for Ivan during his own lifetime.
+According to Keenan, it only began to be used in reference to him in the 18th century.
+One of the first historians to use this epithet for him was Vasily Tatishchev, however, the epithet gained popularity with the writings of the historian Nikolay Karamzin.